Siddhant-K-code/CDE-and-Generative-AI/README.md

 ## Features

 - **Code Explanation**: Submit GoLang code to receive a simplified, bullet-point explanation of what the code does.
-- **Code Optimization**: Upload your GoLang code to get an optimized version, focusing on readability and performance while adhering to PEP8 standards.
+- **Code Optimization**: Upload your GoLang code to get an optimized version, focusing on readability and performance while adhering to Effective Go standards.
-- **Code Commenting**: Enhance your GoLang code with comments that follow PEP8 standards, improving readability and maintainability.
+- **Code Commenting**: Enhance your GoLang code with comments that follow Effective Go standards, improving readability and maintainability.

 ## Technology Stack